 |Sundarbans – The case of ‘water, water everywhere but not a drop to drink’?||4th February 2020||Dr. Gopal Krishan and Prof. Lalu Das||The India UK Water Centre webinar on two pump priming projects that it convened in the Indian Sundarbans, in response to the considerable water resources challenges that the people living on these islands face on a day to day basis|

-This event is part of research funded by the IUKWC.
+|Engaging stakeholders in climate services in India||12th June, 2017||Dr. Zareen Bharucha||This event was part of a pump priming project funded by the IUKWC.
 It brought together academics with experts from the private sector and members of civil society, to explore current practice and potential opportunities for developing inclusive and stakeholder-focussed tools.
-Speakers touch on the wider context of democratic governance in the Indian water sector and the challenges involved in ensuring sustainable rural livelihoods in the context of a pervasive water crisis.
+Speakers touched on the wider context of democratic governance in the Indian water sector and the challenges involved in ensuring sustainable rural livelihoods in the context of a pervasive water crisis.
 The webinar touched on specific challenges and opportunities, hearing about tools developed in the private and third sectors.|